I should know better than to click on anything that says, “What Not To Wear After Age______!” I really really should!

 - Unhealthy Attachments: if you find yourself constantly hooked to some thing or another, or someone or another, time to investigate that attachment and let it go.
 Addiction and attachment are the same, unchecked…and they rule you.

-- Other people’s expectations: What other people expect of you is isn’t really about you in the first place usually it is all about them.
+- Other people’s expectations: What other people expect of you is isn’t really about you in the first place, usually it is all about them.
 Live by your word and the expectations of other’s has no hold over you.
 You answer to you.

 - Stress: We all have stress and a healthy amount of it keeps you motivated.
-However, if you can’t change it or do anything to make it better, then find an outlet for your stress and get on it.
+However, if you can’t change it or do anything to make it better, then find an outlet for your stress and get into it.
 Paint, write, walk, do yoga, go running…whatever it is do it as often as possible to keep that stress off your back.

 - Unhealthy Choices: This is the last one, because I feel like it is the foundation upon what all the others are built.
 If you eat like crap, you will feel like crap.
 If you are not moving, your body will tell you in various ways beyond your weight even.
 They now have said lethargy is as dangerous as smoking.
 Take care of your E.S.P. -Emotional. -Spiritual. -Physical.
 Start there and the rest falls into place.